Perfect competition definitions

 - Many firms sell identical products to many buyers

-- Established firms have no advantage over new firms
+- Established firms have an advantage over new firms

 - Bella makes mac & cheese that are identical to those made by other firms.
 There is free entry in the mac & cheese market.
 Both buyers and sellers are well informed about prices.